 SHAREHOLDER ALERT: Rigrodsky & Long, P.A.
 Reminds Investors of Investigations of the Following Mergers

-Total System Services, Inc. (NYSE: TSS) regarding possible breaches of fiduciary duties and other violations of law related to Total System’s agreement to merge with Global Payments, Inc. (“Global Payments").
-Shareholders of Total System will receive 0.8101 shares of Global Payments for each share of Total System.
-To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-total-system-services-inc.
+Carolina Trust BancShares, Inc. (NASDAQ CM: CART) regarding possible breaches of fiduciary duties and other violations of law related to Carolina Trust’s agreement to be acquired by Carolina Financial Corporation (“Carolina Financial”).
+Shareholders of Carolina Trust will receive 0.3000 shares of Carolina Financial common stock or $10.57 in cash for each share of Carolina Trust.
+To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-carolina-trust-bancshares-inc.

-Acacia Communications, Inc. (NASDAQ GS: ACIA) regarding possible breaches of fiduciary duties and other violations of law related to Acacia’s agreement to be acquired by Cisco Systems, Inc. Shareholders of Acacia will receive $70.00 in cash for each share of Acacia common stock owned.
-To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-acacia-communications-inc.
+LegacyTexas Financial Group, Inc. (NASDAQ GS: LTXB) regarding possible breaches of fiduciary duties and other violations of law related to LegacyTexas’s agreement to be acquired by Prosperity Bancshares, Inc. Shareholders of LegacyTexas will receive 0.5280 shares of Prosperity and $6.28 in cash for each share of LegacyTexas.
+To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-legacytexas-financial-group-inc.

-Oritani Financial Corp.
-(NASDAQ GS: ORIT) regarding possible breaches of fiduciary duties and other violations of law related to Oritani’s agreement to merge with Valley National Bancorp.
-Shareholders of Oritani will receive 1.60 shares of Valley National common stock for each Oritani share they own.
-To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-oritani-financial-corp.

-NorthStar Realty Europe Corp.
-(NYSE: NRE) regarding possible breaches of fiduciary duties and other violations of law related to NorthStar’s agreement to be acquired by AXA Investment Managers – Real Assets for $17.03 for each share of NorthStar owned.
-To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-northstar-realty-europe-corp.
+Sotheby’s (NYSE: BID) regarding possible breaches of fiduciary duties and other violations of law related to Sotheby’s agreement to be acquired by BidFair USA.
+Shareholders of Sotheby’s will receive $57.00 in cash for each share of Sotheby’s.
+To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-sothebys.

 If you would like to discuss any of these investigations and your rights cost and obligation free, please contact Seth D. Rigrodsky or Gina M. Serra toll-free at (888) 969-4242 or by e-mail at info@rl-legal.com.